 - Conditional operator:

 functionName(argument1, argument2, ...).

 - Collection subscript operator:

 - Lambda expressions.

 a = b.

-As you already know, page consists of HTML template and view class.
+As you already know, a page consists of an HTML template and a view class.

-To refer to instance of view class from an HTML template, you can use
+To refer to an instance of the view class from an HTML template, you can use

-Like in Java, you are not forced to do it.
+Like in Java, you are not required to do it.